 Command line utilities: The iPrint MS-DOS* commands let you install iPrint printers without a Web browser and capture LPT ports to iPrint printers.
 These commands are useful when you have legacy applications that require output to an LPT port, or when you want to add printers through a login script.

-For more information, see Section 3.6.4, Implementing iPrint Using DOS Commands.
+For more information, see Section 4.6.4, Implementing iPrint by Using DOS Commands.